-Disciplined financial policies contain spending
+Disciplined financial policies curb spending

 Yokohama has a track record of fiscal discipline, controlling operating and capital spending through strong internal controls and planning, which helps it better contain its spending through the cycles.
-One recent example is its long-term projection to 2065 that lays out plans for future revenue and spending.
-The city has focused its fiscal strategy on containing spending because of its relatively lower level of tax revenue from the business sector than other RLGs.
+This discipline is also reflected in its long-term projection to 2065 that lays out plans for future revenue and spending that we believe will assure the city to manage proactively its future budget gap from an ageing and decreasing demographic profile.

+The city has focused its fiscal strategy on controlling spending because of its relatively lower level of tax revenue from the business sector than other RLGs.
 In some other jurisdictions, faster tax revenue growth tended to accelerate expenditure growth, which could not be easily curbed when tax revenue growth declined.